 Complying with accreditation standards, state regulations or insurance requirements (and often all three), can be a daunting task.

-As electronic health record systems (EHR) have evolved, they have proven to be a valuable asset in easing your facility’s compliance burden.
+As electronic health record systems (EHR) have evolved, they have proven to be a valuable asset in easing your organization’s compliance burden.

 After 15 years in the industry, we at Sigmund have worked with many different clients to meet a wide range of compliance obligations.